This post may contain affiliate links. Please see my disclosure policy for details.

 It’s a pretty village which is also a famous ski resort and is accessible all year round, even in the heat of summer.

-Located in the Saastal region, Saas Fee is the main place where tourists flock to see it’s amazing mountain range, get their adrenalin rush on the slopes or hike around the alps.
+Located in the Saastal region, Saas-Fee is the main place where tourists flock to see it’s an amazing mountain range, get their adrenalin rush on the slopes or hike around the alps.